harrycresswell/harry/site/content/page/imprint.md

 ## Legal stuff

-[harrycresswell.com](https://harrycresswell.com/) is the trading name of:
+[Harry Cresswell](https://harrycresswell.com/) is the trading name of:
 Studio HC Ltd, Company No. 9442649,
 122a Spa Road, London, SE16 3FF.

 ## Privacy Policy

-Here‘s my [privacy](/privacy) policy for those interested in what data I collect, what I do with it and how I keep it safe.
+Here‘s my [privacy policy](/privacy) for those interested in what data I collect, what I do with it and how I keep it safe.